 When dart players talk about dart size, they aren’t speaking about length, they’re talking about the profile it makes on the board.
 While it seems like a large enough space, every part of a dart board that is not made of sisal fiber is a part that you cannot put a dart into and could result in a bounce out.
 This includes the metal wire that separates the sections of the board (the “spider”), the staples that are used to keep that cage in place, and, of course, other darts.

 The larger your dart, the more space it takes up and the harder it is to put another dart near it, which becomes a problem if you need a tight grouping.
 So dart players often want the slimmest profile possible.
 However, the less material you have, the less your dart weighs, and that can be a problem, too.
+The same applies for soft tip darts and steel-tipped alike.

 The weight of a dart affects how it flies.